Spark joy in your health?

-If you’ve watched the Netflix show “Tidying up with Marie Kondo”, then like me, you’re equally mesmerized by the diminutive Japanese woman who helps people get their homes (and lives) in order.
+If you’ve watched the Netflix show “Tidying Up with Marie Kondo”, then like me, you’re equally mesmerized by the super-efficient woman who helps people get their homes (and lives) in order.
 One of the most appealing things about her approach is her use of the Kon Mari method to simplify spaces.
 This is done not by simply reducing clutter, but rather by asking her clients to keep things only if they spark joy.

 I think if we took the same mindful approach to our health choices, we also would have far more joy when seeking out ways to be more healthy.
 What would happen if we carefully considered our efforts toward better health as acts of service to bring joy to our bodies?
 What if we were really discerning in what might serve us, rather than feeling obligated to follow the latest wellness trends?

 Over the years I have seen women put themselves through some horrific regiments in the pursuit of “wellness”.
 The true definition of wellness is striving to achieve better health in not only in the physical realm, but also in the social, emotional, spiritual, mental, and occupational dimensions of life.
 If a physical pursuit makes you feel terrible emotionally, it is not doing much to contribute to actual wellness.

 My health riff on the Marie Kondo method is to start with this: take a moment to thank your wonderful body for all the things that it has given you (good and bad) and then expunge all of the “shoulds” from your pursuit of living a healthy life.

 After 25 years of work in the field, here are my own top five things that I would happily throw in the wellness trash can: